 On the Block has been screened at INPUT, a major annual public broadcasting conference in Johannesburg, and was also selected to represent the European Broadcasting Union Children and Youth Group at the EBU Common Focus Day in Lucerne, Switzerland.

 This working symposium took place on 12 September 2008 at The Ark, and focused on building a culture of consultation with children within artistic policy and practice.
-The symposium was jointly organised by The Ark, A Cultural Centre for Children and Children’s Books Ireland.
+The symposium was jointly organised by The Ark Children's Cultural Centre and Children’s Books Ireland.

 The symposium was specifically designed for those creating and delivering arts projects interested in consultation with children (age 3-14).
 Consultation is increasingly recognised as an essential process for understanding the needs of our audiences, and the aim of this event was to explore methods of successfully consulting with children as a means to truly enriching their cultural lives.
 Delegates from all over Ireland filled each of the 80 places at the symposium, representing all areas of the arts, including theatre, museums, galleries, libraries and community arts.